Origin of Anomalous Size Effects in Ferroelectric Hafnia Thin Films

-Ferroelectric hafnia (HfO$_2$) has emerged as a promising candidate for high-density ferroelectric memories, owing to its stable polarization down to one-nanometer scale~\cite{Cheema20p478,Cheema22p648} and excellent compatibility with silicon technology~\cite{Kim21peabe1341,Schroeder22p653,Silva23p089201}.
+Ferroelectric hafnia (HfO$_2$) has emerged as a promising candidate for high-density ferroelectric memories, owing to its stable polarization down to one-nanometer scale~\cite{Cheema20p478,Cheema22p648} and excellent compatibility with silicon technology~\cite{Kim21peabe1341,Schroeder22p653}.
 In conventional perovskite-based ferroelectrics, the depolarization field in a thin film increases with decreasing thickness under the imperfect screening hypothesis, resulting in a critical thickness below which polarization disappears~\cite{Junquera03p506}.
 In contrast, HfO$_2$-based ferroelectric thin films are largely resistant to this depolarization effect.
-Ultrathin HfO$_2$ films not only circumvent a ferroelectric critical thickness but also exhibit lattice expansion as thickness decreases~\cite{Cheema20p478}, a reverse size effect absent in perovskite ferroelectrics.
+Ultrathin HfO$_2$ films not only circumvent a ferroelectric critical thickness, but also exhibit enhanced out-of-plane lattice expansion as thickness decreases~\cite{Cheema20p478}; both behaviors constitute anomalous size effects absent in perovskite ferroelectrics.